SAREC-Lab/sUAS-UseCases/human-interaction-hazards/prohibited-airspace.md

 |GX3-3|Store Part 107 certification numbers in the system for frequent commercial RPICs. |
 |GX3-4|Create a flight file that logs meta-data for each flight including time of day, any infringements upon authorized airspace, and the RPIC of record. |

-## GX1: The operator recklessly disregards FAA flying regulations without a Part 107 waiver"
-There are numerous accounts of remote pilots either accidentally flying their UAVs into prohibited airspace.
-This is particularly common around airports.

 | Hazard addressed | Solution |
 |:--|:--|